-Creating or updating a policy
+Creating or updating policies

 As an employer, you should create a policy for working from home or hybrid working.
 A policy can help you to consider requests and explain the process to your employees.